raphaelmansuy/digital_palace/README.md

 - [Ollama](https://github.com/ollama/ollama) Go program that encapsulate [llamac++](https://github.com/ggerganov/llama.cpp). [documentation](https://ollama.com/)
 - [fastassert](https://github.com/phospho-app/fastassert) Dockerized LLM inference server with constrained output (JSON mode), built on top of vLLM and outlines.
 - [luminal](https://github.com/jafioti/luminal) Deep learning at the speed of light coded in Rust.
 The aim for 0.3 is to achieve SOTA performance on an M1 pro (50 tok/s), and near SOTA on single nvidia gpus (>100 tok/s)
+- [LLamafile](https://github.com/Mozilla-Ocho/llamafile) Turning a LLM model into a Multiplatform executable

 ## Prompt Engineering